RyanVanDijck/Year2_Team_Copy/Final_Report/ProductMarketingPlan.md

 ## Sales Forecast

 Our sales forcasts, sits around a minimum 200 downloads for the year.
-This is a pure estimation, due to the lack of statitcal data in our selling market.
+This is a pure estimation, due to the lack of statistical data in our selling market.

-If the forcast is met this means that 1% of our target market has been sold to, would mean that 43 school/universites in the UK would have at least 6 copies scanalizer availble to use.
+If the forcast is met this means that 1% of our target market has been sold to, this would mean that 43 school/universites in the UK would have at least 6 copies scanalizer availble to use.

 The amount of cash acumillated in one year, selling 200 units will be £9000.